iriselva/bootstrap/README.md

 > **Bad**
 > + Bootstrap made it difficult to change elements to your own liking.
 > + Bootstrap is widely used and therefore the design becomes unoriginal.
-> + Bootstrap can be time consuming for beginners

 ## Usage